 Provides feminist perspectives and initiates action on issues related to libraries, librarianship, information services, and ALA.

-There are many opportunities to be involved, including serving as an officer (coordinator, treasurer, secretary, etc.), edit the newsletter Women in Libraries, help plan programs, and share ideas about things you would like FTF to do.
+There are many opportunities to be involved, including serving as an officer (coordinator, treasurer, secretary, etc.), editing the newsletter Women in Libraries, helping plan programs, and sharing ideas about things you would like FTF to do.